 Looking for NCERT Solutions for Class 11 Biology for Chapter 15 Plant Growth and Development?
 Your search ends here.
 We at BYJU’S have got you covered.
-NCERT Solutions are deemed to be the go-to resource for students following the CBSE board.
+NCERT Solutions are deemed to be the go-to resource for students following the latest term – II CBSE Syllabus 2021-22 and its guidelines.
 It is the apt study material for students who are looking for the most precise and accurate solutions to all the questions and is a completely reliable tool.

 We at BYJU’S offer NCERT Solutions for Class 11 which can be accessed readily and downloaded at students’ comfort.
-These solutions have been framed fervently with the sole aim of benefitting students.
+The NCERT Solutions have been framed fervently with the sole aim of benefitting students for the second term exam preparations.
 Hence, extra attention has been taken to develop solutions by a team of experts having thorough subject knowledge.

 Access Answers to NCERT Class 11 Biology Chapter 15 – Plant Growth and Development

 1. Define growth, differentiation, development, dedifferentiation, development, redifferentiation, determinate growth, meristem and growth rate.

 Growth – it is an irreversible, permanent increase in the size of an organ or its parts or even of an individual cell.
 Growth is supplemented by metabolic activities taking place due to the energy.

 Differentiation – The cells derived from root apical and shoot-apical meristems and cambium differentiate and mature to perform specific functions.
 This act leading to maturation is termed as differentiation.

 Development – All the changes that an organisms goes through in its lifetime are called as development.

 Dedifferentiation – Plants which has lost the capacity to divide can regain the capacity under certain conditions.
 This phenomenon is called as dedifferentiation.
 Example – meristem formation